-Goals and Tasks
+Goals and tasks

-"The purpose of the association is the non-material and financial promotion of research into and treatment of NBIA diseases as well as the provision of advice and information on the disease to those affected."
+The association's purpose is the non-material and financial support of research into and treatment of NBIA disorders, as well as providing advice and information about the condition to those affected.
 (Statute from Hoffnungsbaum e.V.)

 Research funding